ebahador/NLP-With-Amazon-Crawling-Comments-with-LSTM/README.md

   (rnn): LSTM(128, 256, batch_first=True)
   (linear): Linear(in_features=256, out_features=5, bias=True)
 )

 The input dimension is the length of X_torch_v.vocab Embedding size is 128
 Hidden size is equal to 256
 And obviously we have only 5 classes which is our output

 Easily you can start to train the code with 25 epochs.
 Between 20-25 you can select one.
-Otherwise, the model will overfit if the number of epochs is greater than 25
+Otherwise the model will overfit if the number of epochs is greater than 25

 Note: If you want to skip this part just upload 'model_parameters.pth' to your notebook You can add it in 6.2.2 part in model training

-**7- Overall Results**
+7- Overall Results

 In the final part you can run two blocks of code, and you can observe two plots indicating Accuracy and F1-Score of all classifiers.